Efficient Self-supervised Vision Transformers for Representation Learning: Methods

-Though simple and effective, the existing Transformer-based SSL methods require a large amount of compute resources to reach SoTA performance.
-To strike for a better tradeoff between accuracy and efficiency, we present \shortname{}, by using a multi-stage architecture and a region-based pre-training task, as described next.
+Transformer-based SSL methods emerge very recently to lead the state-of-the-art performance on the ImageNet linear probe task~\citep{chen2021empirical,caron2021emerging}.
+It inherits the successes from (1) monolithic Transformer architectures that dominate in NLP~\citep{devlin2019bert,radford2018improving}, and (2) instance-level contrastive learning objectives that demonstrate arguably the best SSL performance in computer vision~\citep{chen2020simple}.
+Though simple and effective, the existing Transformer-based SSL methods require a large amount of compute resources (\eg $>$1.7 TPU years of training) to reach SoTA performance.
+We believe that the SSL system {\em efficiency} is highly related to two ingredients: the network architecture and the pre-train task.
+To strike for a better tradeoff between accuracy and efficiency, we present \shortname{}, showing better synergy of networks (a multi-stage Transformer architecture) and pre-train tasks (a non-contrastive region-matching task).